A parametric study of the pipeline hammer phenomenon in plastic Bingham slurry flows using the finite element method: Results

 \subsection{Convergence study}

-Let start testing out the solver convergence in space and time.
-To do so, we solve the governing dynamics for the set of parameters depicted in table \ref{tab:t1}, but considering $\tau_y = 0$, as it is the more challenging scenario from the numerical standpoint.
-For similar reasons, we also set a sudden closure for the valve, meaning that in the boundary conditions of \eqref{eq:governing_scaled} we set $g(t)=0$ at $x=L$.
+\fg{Let us begin by testing the convergence of the solver in both space and time discretization.
+For this purpose, we solve the governing equations using the set of parameters shown in Tables \ref{tab:t1}, \ref{tab:t2}, and \ref{tab:t3}, but with $\tau_y = 0$, as it poses the most challenging numerical scenario.
+This choice corresponds to sharp time derivatives in the solution and the least dissipative case.
+Without sufficient refinement, such sharp gradients may lead to numerical oscillations that would otherwise be damped in more viscous regimes.
+This test is important to assess whether typical stabilization techniques, such as streamline-upwind schemes or modern variational multiscale methods \cite{GONZALEZ20201009}, are necessary.}

+\fg{Physically, the most unfavorable scenario concerning the valve closure model, occurs when the closure time is shorter than the round-trip wave travel time along the pipe, i.e., $T_c \leq \frac{2L}{c}$.
+As will be shown in Section~\ref{sec:impact_valve}, the limiting case $T_c = 0$ is numerically challenging, as simulations become prone to oscillations, due to the presence of extremely sharp wave fronts.}

+Thus, to analyze convergence we set a sudden closure for the valve, meaning that in the boundary conditions of \eqref{eq1} we choose \fg{$g(t)=0$ at $x=L$}.
 To study the mesh convergence, we narrow our attention to the pressure at a control point located at the valve.
-Consider a preliminary adimensional time step of $10^{-6}$ and 4 meshes, with characteristic adimensional element sizes of $10^{-2}$, $2 \times 10^{-3}$, $10^{-3}$, and $10^{-4}$.
-We observe, in Figures \ref{fig:convergence_space}.a and \ref{fig:convergence_space}.b, a mesh independent solution up to $\Delta x^* = 2 \times 10^{-3}$, so we choose this element size for all the fore coming simulations.
+Consider a preliminary time step of $\sim 10^{-7}$ s and 4 meshes, with characteristic element sizes of $1$ m, $0.2$ m, $0.1$ m, and $0.01$ m.
+We observe, in Figures \ref{fig:convergence_space}.a and \ref{fig:convergence_space}.b, a mesh independent solution up to $\Delta x = 0.2$ m, so we choose this element size for all the forthcoming simulations.
 The critical jump is that of the wave onset, at the beginning of the simulation, so we zoom in the phenomena in Figure \ref{fig:convergence_space}.
-For every simulation, we check how the reservoir pressure is recovered after the flow stops, as it is physically expected.
+For every simulation, we check how the reservoir pressure is recovered after the flow stops, as it is physically \fg{expected for the final hydrostatic condition}.

-Similarly, the time step analysis in Figure \ref{fig:fftComp}.a shows that time steps over $2 \times 10^{-3}$ s leads to excessively smooth solutions.
-This, and the fast Fourier transform of the solutions shown in Figure \ref{fig:fftComp}.b depicts a good frequency content preservation and solution behavior for a time step $\Delta t^* = 10^{-4}$, therefore we use it for all the simulations to come.
+We proceed analyzing the time convergence using $\Delta x = 0.2$ m.
+Figure \ref{fig:fftComp}.a shows that $\Delta t \geq 2 \times 10^{-3}$ s leads to excessively smooth solutions. \fg{In addition, we analyze the frequency content of the pressure signal at the valve ($x = L$), as shown in Figure \ref{fig:fftComp}.b.
+We applied a Fast Fourier Transform (FFT) to a $0.48\ \mathrm{s}$ segment of the simulated time history—the duration required for the wave to travel to the reservoir and back.
+This time‐step selection is adequate: it captures the dominant low‐frequency component near $2.1\ \mathrm{Hz}$ and the subsequent peaks corresponding to the characteristic wave frequency $f = \frac{c}{2L}$.}